Bio

 I am an Assistant Professor of Management at the Fisher College of Business of the Ohio State University.
 I study innovation, using causal inference, machine learning, and field work.
 My vita is here.

 I grew up in central Italy.
 I lived in Rome, Dublin, Milan, Brussels, and Philadelphia.
 My current base camp is Columbus.
-I am a digital nomad most of the year.
+I am a digital nomad much of the year.

 I have a BS in Business Administration from LUISS, a MS in Economics & Social Sciences from Bocconi, a MA in Economics, a MA in Statistics, and a PhD in Managerial Science & Applied Economics from Penn.

-As I ventured through my PhD, I got to believe that a key driver of impactful research is the combination of diverse perspectives.
-To test that hypothesis, I co-created MIDAS, an interdisciplinary group of Wharton-based PhD students interested in innovation.
-That project led to WINDS, an interdisciplinary conference on innovation for PhD students from everywhere.
+As I ventured through my PhD, I came to believe that a key driver of impactful research is the combination of different perspectives.
+To test that hypothesis, I co-created MIDAS, an interdisciplinary group of Wharton-based PhD students doing research in innovation.
+That project led to WINDS, an interdisciplinary conference on innovation research for PhD students from everywhere.

 I started at Ohio State in Summer 2019.
 My OSU page is here.
-My home is the Fisher College of Business.
-I work with a number of groups on campus, especially the Translational Data Analytics Institute and the STEAM Factory.
+I am based at the Fisher College of Business, and work with a number of other groups on campus, especially the Translational Data Analytics Institute and the STEAM Factory.
 I teach entrepreneurship in the BSBA program and in the MBA program.
 I was 1 of 40 Poets&Quants Best 40-Under-40 Business School Professors in 2022.

-Beyond my core research, I am passionate about understanding the role of entrepreneurship in society.
-I believe that entrepreneurship can be a powerful tool in addressing some of society’s key challenges, such as forced migration.
+Beyond my core research, I am interested in the role of entrepreneurship in society.
+I believe that entrepreneurship can be a powerful tool in addressing some of our major challenges, such as forced migration.
 To test that hypothesis, I created the New American Entrepreneurship Project.
 This work was funded by the Kauffman Knowledge Challenge.
 More about the project is here and here.
+This work received praise from various stakeholders, including The Columbus Dispatch.
+For that work.
+I received 1 of 6 OSU Community Engaged Scholar Awards in 2025.